 Operation of registered seed processing works

-1. At all times during which the seed processing works is operating there shall be present and for the time being in charge of the operation a person (in this Schedule referred to as “the works supervisor”) who has been nominated to, and approved by, an officer authorised to give such approval.
+1. At all times during which the seed processing works is operating there shall be present and for the time being in charge of the operation a person (in this Schedule referred to as the works supervisor) who has been nominated to, and approved by, an officer authorised to give such approval.

 2. The works supervisor shall ensure that all stages of seed processing are adequately supervised, and shall have particular regard to the need to supervise casual workers.